HasiukI/CashManager/README.md

-# If you want to download the program, download only the "Installer.exe" file !!!
+# About propgram

-# Cash Manager - is a free app to track your expenses.
+## Cash Manager - is a free app to track your expenses.
 The project was created using WPF, MVVM, Live Charts 2 technologies.
 All recording takes place in files on the user's computer.

 ### Where does the money go?